Lyceion/Osiris/README.md

 Press <kbd>INSERT</kbd> while focused on CS:GO window.

 ### Where is my config file saved?
-Configuration files are saved inside `Osiris` folder in your `Documents` folder (`%USERPROFILE%\Documents\Osiris`).
+Configuration files are saved inside `SUPERPASTE` folder in your `Documents` folder (`%USERPROFILE%\Documents\SUPERPASTE`).
 The config is in human readable format and can be edited (e.g, using notepad).
 Sometimes after updates configuration file needs to be deleted and recreated.

-### What hooking methods Osiris uses?
-Currently implemented hooking methods are:
-*   MinHook - trampoline hook
-*   VmtHook - hook a function directly in a vtable
-*   VmtSwap - create a copy of a vtable and swap the pointer on the class instance

-Hooking implementation files are located in [Hooks](https://github.com/danielkrupinski/Osiris/tree/master/Osiris/Hooks) directory.

-## Acknowledgments

-*   [ocornut](https://github.com/ocornut) and [contributors](https://github.com/ocornut/imgui/graphs/contributors) for creating and maintaining an amazing GUI library - [Dear imgui](https://github.com/ocornut/imgui).
-*   [Zer0Mem0ry](https://github.com/Zer0Mem0ry) - for great tutorials on reverse engineering and game hacking

 ## License

 > Copyright (c) 2018-2021 Daniel Krupiński

 This project is licensed under the [MIT License](https://opensource.org/licenses/mit-license.php) - see the [LICENSE](https://github.com/danielkrupinski/Osiris/blob/master/LICENSE) file for details.

-## See also
-*   [Anubis](https://github.com/danielkrupinski/Anubis) - free and open source cheat for CS:GO with configuration compatible with Osiris
-*   [GOESP](https://github.com/danielkrupinski/GOESP) - free and open source cross-platform streamproof ESP hack for Counter-Strike: Global Offensive, written in modern C++